Articles of Incorporation and Rules

 • In addition to the cases listed above, there are legitimate reasons for not providing an explanation on matters requested by the representative

-(Method of voting at the General Meeting of Representatives)
+(Method of voting at the General Assembly)

 2. The chairman of the General Meeting of Representatives shall be elected at each meeting from among the members (representatives) present